The Black Beacon Trail Races- FAQs 2026

 1)-Do I need to carry all the compulsory kit?

 YES.
-On both all race courses you must carry all the compulsory kit.
+On race courses you must carry all the compulsory kit.

 For the compulsory kit list click here.